jbavari/jbavari.github.io/source/_posts/2014-03-11-how-to-be-a-good-imitator-in-phonegap-slash-cordova.markdown

 * BlackBerry
 * Firefox OS

 That is a lot to adapt to.
-It may take a little
+It may take a little time to familiarize yourself with each platform.
+If you do though, your users will thank you.

-Some suggestions
+## Some suggestions

 * Put navigation items near the top in Android, for iOS put them near the bottom.
 Users are used to having their navigation in the same place.
 * In Android / Windows Phone - mind the Back button!
 Users use their phones natively, and if you try to change this, they will hate your app.
 * Dont use the same button styles for each platform!
 Buttons on iOS do not look like buttons on Android - if you try this though, your users will notice and find it odd.
 [See these great examples from Ratchet.js (look for the Base/iOS/Android buttons near the top)](http://goratchet.com/components/)
 * Use Native-like loading animations. iOS generally has a small circle - if you try using this instead of your own custom loading icon, users will most likely blame their phone over your app.
 [See this study by Facebook for loading animations](http://mercury.io/blog/the-psychology-of-waiting-loading-animations-and-facebook)
 * Test on actual devices.
 You cant get a native feel from clicking on a simulator.

 References: